Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

       ![Pipeline Share Settings](assets/ss_share_pipeline_settings.png)

-2. Now you will see the empty design canvas shown below.
-Key items on the canvas are explained in more detail below.
+2. Now you will see the empty design canvas, with key items on the canvas explained in more detail below.
 Additional details about the pipeline canvas can be found [here](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Pipelines/PipelineCanvas.html#concept_zj5_nj4_mpb) in the StreamSets documentation.

     ![Canvas Guide](assets/ss_canvas_guide.png)